 • Personal Expenses

 Our tour includes transport with a certified driver.
 Please note, due to Moroccan touristic laws, drivers are not allowed to work as guides.
 Our tour does not include an official guide.
 Contact us for more options and upgrades.

 Q2.What Should I Wear In a Desert Climate?

 The Sahara Desert is one of the driest and hottest regions of the world.
 Average summer temperatures range from over 35°C (95°F) to 14°C (57°F) in winter months.
 Daily variations of temperature may also be extreme.
 The temperature also varies greatly depending on the location of the desert.
 Comfortable outdoor footwear and outerwear that you can layer are recommended.
-We advise our travellers to use eco-friendly sunscreen, a hat and a scarf for body protection.
-Traditional Berber tents located in the desert are equipped with warm blankets and comfortable beds for chilly desertic nights.
+We advise our travellers to use eco-friendly sunscreen, a hat, and a scarf for body protection.
+Traditional nomadic tents located in the desert are equipped with warm blankets and comfortable beds for chilly desertic nights.

 If your question isn’t answered here be sure to contact us!
 Alternatively we invite you to read our blog on things we recommend during travels.Get in touch